A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet

-Both of these algorithms tend to improve the signal to noise ratio of transit signals in the light curves, but they may distort the light curves of stars that show large-amplitude, long-period, continuous variability.
+Both of these algorithms tend to improve the signal to noise ratio of transit signals or low amplitude variations in the light curves, but they may distort the light curves of stars that show large-amplitude, long-period, continuous variability.
 Additionally the decorrelation against the zenith and hour angles in the EPD routine will tend to filter out real variable star signals with periods very close to a sidereal day or an integer multiple of a sidereal day.
-The TFA routine in particular may distort long-period signals while increasing the signal to noise ratio of short-period signals.
+Since these variables would be difficult to distinguish from systematic errors in the photometry, losing them from the sample may be unavoidable.
+The TFA routine in particular can distort long-period signals while improving the signal to noise ratio of short-period signals.
 For this reason we analyze both the EPD and TFA light curves, when available, to select variable stars (\S~\ref{sec:selection}).
 We note that for the analysis in this paper we do not use the signal-reconstruction mode TFA presented by \citet{Kovacs.05}.
-Once a signal is detected, TFA can be run in this mode to obtain a trend-filtered light curve that is free of signal distortions, however for signal detection one must use general TFA since the signal is not known a priori.
+Once a signal is detected, TFA can be run in this mode to obtain a trend-filtered light curve that is free of signal distortions, however for signal detection one must use zero-signal TFA since the signal is not known a priori.